CyanusCentaurea/Yeast_genome_project/README.md

 ### Characteristics of genes in the inverted region <div id='inversion_genes'/>

-Characteristics of genes in the inverted region <div id='inversion_genes'/>
+Characteristics of genes in the inverted region:

 | Locus tag   | Gene      | Coordinates (Chromosome: IX; CM026512.1) | Gene description                                                                                        |
 |-------------|-----------|------------------------------------------|---------------------------------------------------------------------------------------------------------|